MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   - It’s possible to specify a range of publicly routable IP addresses; however, direct access to the Internet is not currently supported from publicly routable CIDR blocks in a VPC
   - Each VPC is separate from any other VPC created with the same CIDR block even if it resides within the same AWS account
   - By default, Amazon EC2 and Amazon VPC use the IPv4 addressing protocol
+  - AWS reserves first 4 and last 1 IP address in each subnet's CIDR block
 - **Subnets**
    - 1 subnet = 1 Availability Zone (spans a single AZ); cannot span across AZs
    - Subnet can be configured with an Internet gateway to enable communication over the Internet, or virtual private gateway (VPN) connection to enable communication with your corporate network